The Hard Questions

 Here is what that position ignores: there is no clean slate.
 The slate is covered in petrochemicals, heavy metals, persistent organic pollutants, and radioactive waste.

 The Twin Cities sit near the headwaters of the Mississippi.
 Imagine that entire metropolitan infrastructure — its fuel depots, its industrial facilities, its chemical storage, its waste treatment systems — rotting away and leaching into the river over decades.
 That water would be undrinkable for centuries.
 Not years.
 Centuries.
-And that’s one city on one river.
+And that is one city on one river.

 The people who imagine surviving collapse in the wilderness, living off the land, rebuilding tribal society — they are imagining doing so in a landscape where the rivers run with industrial chemicals, the soil is contaminated with heavy metals, and the aquifers that once provided clean water are poisoned for generations.